top of page

 I cant afford to buy the fancy containers and pay for the advertising it would require for me to outsmart big AG.
 I do have a voice though and a loyal set of customers.
 So maybe the word will spread, maybe you will read this and share it with a few friends.
 Who knows, but for now I will keep blowing my whistle and sharing truth.

-Takeaway - For the stuff you can't find at the market or locally, buy the stuff on sale, get the cheaper option, but buy minimally (snack bars, cereal and items like this are way more expensive than they appear- skip them).
-For the stuff you can get locally - spend the money and get it locally.
-Your total bill will come out pretty even and your health cost will have drastically decresed.
+Takeaway (if you are trying to eat locally/sustainably) - For the stuff you can't find at the farmer's market or locally, buy the stuff on sale, get the cheaper option, but buy minimally (snack bars, cereal and items like this are way more expensive than they appear- skip them).
+For the stuff you can get locally - spend the money and get it from the farmer.
+Your total bill will come out pretty even and your health cost will have drastically decreased.

 bottom of page